 In some cases, to get the job you want, it may be necessary to relocate.
 At other times, you may want to move to a new location, and thus be proactively seeking work in a specific part of the country.
-According to data from Monster.com, about half of those looking for a new job would be willing to relocate for the right opportunity.
+According to data from Robert Half, 62% of workers in the United States would be willing to relocate for the right opportunity.

-Whatever your reason for considering relocating for a job, there are steps you can take to make the complex process a little easier:
+Whatever your reason for considering relocating for a job, there are steps you can take to make this complex process a little easier.

 If you have a target location for your job search, reach out to professionals in your field who may help you land a position in your desired city.
-Use social media to identify contacts at local companies, or ask your professional network for introductions to those in your wider network who may have job leads.
-Company profiles on professional websites like LinkedIn may also create networking opportunities in a particular location or industry.
+Use company websites or social media pages to identify contacts, or ask your professional network for introductions to those in your wider network who may have job leads.
+Company profiles on professional websites like LinkedIn may also be a source of networking opportunities in a particular location or industry.

-Among other tips for jobseekers is how to overcome the stigma of the jobseeker who lives out of the area is to become a local – temporarily.
+Among other tips for job seekers on overcoming the stigma of the candidate who lives out of the area is to become a local – temporarily.
 Booking a short-term rental or other furnished apartment during your job search can give you the advantages of a local, including a local address that’s really yours for the duration of the rental.
 Committing to a short-term stay in a furnished apartment also shows employers that you’re serious about your move to their city.
 You’ll also avoid having to travel to interviews when you’re based locally, and can arrive refreshed rather than jetlagged, which can improve your chances of performing well.
 What’s more, if you land the job, you’ll be well-positioned in a corporate apartment to start your search for permanent housing.